 The employment agreements of Messrs.
-Knitzer, Schachtel, Thomas, Taggart, and Fisher provide for a three-year term.
-The three-year term ends on August 1, 2019 and May 30, 2020 in the case of Messrs.
-Knitzer and Schachtel, respectively, and on August 30, 2020 in the case of Messrs.
-Thomas, Taggart, and Fisher.
+Beck, Schachtel, and Fisher provide for a three-year term.
+The three-year term ends on March 25, 2023 in the case of Mr. Beck under his current employment agreement, and his prior employment agreement provided for a three-year term ending on July 21, 2022.
+The three-year term ends on May 30, 2020 and August 30, 2020, in the case of Messrs.
+Schachtel and Fisher, respectively.
 The employment agreements generally provide for compensation to our executives in the form of annual base salaries, annual cash incentive opportunities, long-term incentive opportunities, and various other limited perquisites and personal benefits.
 Our executives have also agreed to certain restrictive covenants set forth in the employment agreements, including a covenant not to compete.